melvinlee/workshops/docs/azure/tfe/slides-tfe.md

 Figure out how to edit your Terraform code to add a tag to your virtual machine.
 The name of the tag should be **environment** and the value should be **production**.

-When you are done you should see all your Sentinel tests passing in the UI:
+When you are done you should see the enforce-mandatory-tags test passing in the UI:

 .center[![:scale 80%](images/policy_check_passed.png)]